 New statute changes are in the process that can affect your case, including the statute regarding spousal maintenance requests.
 New changes to the Rules of Family Law Procedure have been approved, which will take effect January 1, 2019.
 Attorneys that do not practice family law regularly are often not aware of such changes that may affect your case.

 At Bishop Law Offices, P.C., we meet as a team regularly to discuss new laws and the application of the law to our clients’ cases in order to obtain the best results possible.

-Sometimes the division of assets and debts in a divorce case is fairly straight forward.
-On other occasions, one of the parties may be hiding assets.
+Sometimes the division of assets and debts in a divorce case is fairly straightforward.
+On other occasions, one of the parties has not been involved as much in the finances and may not know what the parties own in assets or have incurred in debts.
+In some cases, one of the parties may be hiding assets.
 Not only must all assets be identified, sometimes it is necessary to make sure that the assets are properly valued so that our clients receive their fair share.
 This includes real estate, personal property, business interests, retirement plans, pensions, and other tangible and intangible assets.
-Our divorce lawyers take the necessary steps to make sure that all marital assets are identified and properly divided.
+Our Phoenix property division lawyers take the necessary steps to make sure that all marital assets are identified and properly divided.
 This often includes issuing subpoenas, taking depositions, and other methods of discovery to obtain necessary information and documents.
-If the value of property is disputed, we obtain the necessary evidence so that proper values can be applied to ensure that you receive your fair share.
+If the value of the property is disputed, we obtain the necessary evidence so that proper values can be applied to ensure that you receive your fair share.

-Waste And Improper Transfers Of Funds And Assets In Divorce Cases.
+Waste and Improper Transfers Of Funds and Assets

 We have much more information about business valuations on our website, so click here if you want to learn more.

 Child Custody (Legal Decision Making) and Parenting Time